-The GenomeXpress® test is nuclear genome sequencing with an expedited turnaround time (TAT).
-This test is best suited for patients whose medical management may be altered by having a rapid molecular diagnosis.
-When variants selected for reporting require additional time for confirmation, a preliminary report will be issued within the expedited TAT.
+The GeneDx ultraRapid Genome Sequencing test is nuclear genome sequencing with an expedited turnaround time (TAT).
+Testing includes concurrent mitochondrial genome sequencing and deletion testing.
+This test is best suited for patients whose medical management may be altered by having an ultra-rapid molecular diagnosis.
+When variants selected for reporting require additional time for confirmation, a written preliminary report will be issued within the expedited TAT.
 Preliminary reports will contain pathogenic/likely pathogenic variants and variants of uncertain significance identified by next generation sequencing that may be associated with the patient's reported phenotype.
 In rare circumstances, when there is uncertainty whether a potentially relevant variant will confirm and a preliminary report is not able to be issued, GeneDx clinical staff will contact the ordering provider with an update on when a final report can be expected.
 A final written report will include all potentially clinically relevant variants from analysis of the nuclear genome, including ACMG secondary findings (if patient opts-in).
 Clients will be notified of any updates regarding diagnostic variants between the preliminary and final reports.

-Because of the rapid TAT for GenomeXpress®, samples from the proband and biological parents (for trio and duo tests) should be submitted at the same time, along with clinical information.
-If all of the required information and/or samples are not available at the time the proband's specimen is submitted, please inform us by emailing Xpress@GeneDx.com.
+Biological family members may be sent with the proband's specimen for targeted testing of select variants identified in the proband.
+Due to the expedited TAT of this test, samples from the proband and biological family members should be submitted at the same time, along with clinical information.
+If all the required information and/or samples are not available at the time the proband's specimen is submitted, please inform us by emailing Xpress@GeneDx.com.